odys-z/odys-z.github.io/sphinx/products/portfolio/source/synode/setup.rst

     pip uninstall synode.py3
     pip uninstall anson.py3

-No it's safe to delete the *portfolio-synode* folder.
+Now it's safe to delete the *portfolio-synode* folder.
 The files saving location is specified by the *volume* path.
 You can delete the folder if you don't need the files anymore.